oresmius/omega_radio/README.md

 Hello, **PY6FX – Fábio** here.

-**Omega Radio** is an HF transceiver for amateur radio bands, designed to use the most accessible components possible—avoiding SMD parts whenever feasible and relying on them only in pre-assembled modules.
+**Omega Radio** is an HF transceiver for amateur radio bands (40m - 10m), designed to use the most accessible components possible—avoiding SMD parts whenever feasible and relying on them only in pre-assembled modules.

 The **receiver** is a tunable super-heterodyne *upconverter* with an IF around **70 MHz**, where an SDR *dongle* is connected.
 This intermediate frequency has proven ideal for these rather limited devices.

-On **transmission**, two simple and inexpensive **IRFP250** MOSFETs operate in a *push-pull* configuration at the final amplification stage.
-Since these transistors were not designed for HF, their input impedance is quite irregular, requiring an *inter-stage coupler* between the driver and them.
-The goal is to achieve about **50 W** on all amateur HF bands.
+On **transmission**, four simple and inexpensive **IRF630** MOSFETs operate in a *push-pull* configuration at the final amplification stage with 24V.
+Since these transistors were not designed for HF, their input impedance is quite irregular and heavy, requiring the emitter follower technique for the gates of these slow MOSFETs.
+The goal is to achieve about **50 W** on 40m to 10m amateur HF bands.

 The **main control and signal generation** are handled by a **Raspberry Pi Pico**, with a **Si5351** providing both **DDS** and **BFO** functions.
+Since the IF is in VHF, it is easier to deal with the harmonics created by this device.

 The name *Omega Radio* refers both to the **survivalist spirit** and to the science-fiction classic *Omega Men*.